ForkPoint/davos/README.md

-# Davos - Your trusty WebDav companion.
+# Davos - A worthy SFCC developer companion.

 Davos is well suited to upload and sync your Cloud Commerce Digital projects, providing additional capabilities to ease your workflow with managing metadata, upload sites, code deployment and more.